TheConnMan/GitHub-MiniProfile/README.md

 Boolean for if the user's blog or website is displayed as a clickable link.
 If the user has no blog or website this is ignored.

 	blog: true
+### Color
+Color chooses what color pallet to use.
+Current options are:

+- Grey
+- Blue

+More are coming in the future.

+	color: grey

 ## Example
 A more complex example to get a feel for the syntax.